dkorunic/pktstat-bpf/README.md

 sysctl -w net.core.bpf_jit_enable=1
 ```

-In XDP mode, not all NIC drivers support **Native XDP** (where the XDP program is loaded by the NIC driver as part of the initial receive path; most common 10G drivers already support this) or **Offloaded XDP** (where the XDP program runs directly on the NIC hardware without using the CPU).
+In XDP mode, not all NIC drivers support **Native XDP** (where the XDP program is loaded by the NIC driver as part of the initial receive path; most common 10 Gbps drivers already support this) or **Offloaded XDP** (where the XDP program runs directly on the NIC hardware without using the CPU).
 If native or offloaded XDP is unavailable, the kernel falls back to **Generic XDP**, which offers reduced performance.
 Generic XDP requires no special NIC driver support, but operates much later in the networking stack, making its performance roughly equivalent to TC hooks.

 The following table maps capture modes to their requirements and expected performance: